 Duquesne University has established a statute of limitations for all graduate degree programs.
-No academic program may establish a statute of limitations which exceeds those of the University.
-Academic schools may establish a statute of limitations which is stricter than those of the University.
+No academic program may establish a statute of limitations exceeding that of the University.
+Academic schools may however establish a statute of limitations stricter than that of the University.
 Students should consult with their graduate program advisor about specific program requirements.

 The purpose of the statute of limitations is to ensure that students earn degrees which represent mastery of current knowledge in the field and reflect the intense commitment to scholarship and practice necessary for advanced study in one's chosen discipline.

-Requests for an extension to the statute of limitations must be submitted by the graduate student to his/her advisor who then forwards the request with his/her recommendation to the Program Director.
+Graduate students must submit requests for an extension to the statute of limitations to his/her dissertation chair or faculty advisor who then forwards the request with his/her recommendation to the Program Director.

 The student must submit the request for an extension no later than the first day of class of the penultimate semester preceding their eight (8) year deadline.
 For example as most students begin the program in the summer session, this request must be submitted no later than the first day of class of the preceding spring semester.

 The request is then forwarded by the Program Director to the Advisory Committee and Department Chair who forward their recommendation to the Dean for review and decision.
 The student will be notified of the decision by the Program Director.
 An appeal for denial of the request for extension may be submitted directly to the school's academic Dean whose review and decision are final.

 A student who does not complete his/her degree as required by the statute of limitations may not apply for re-admission to pursue the same degree at Duquesne University.

 The complete details of the process for requesting a Leave of Absence or Extension may be found in the School of Education Policy and Procedure Manual.